The Use Of Pessaries For Pelvic Organ Prolapse (POP) In Pelvic Floor Rehabilitation

 Day 2 – 8:30am – 4:30pm

 Registration begins on the first day 30 minutes prior to the start time.

-Level I and II or equivalent
+Level I, II and III or equivalent

 Internal palpation is required on this course